-We draw attention to Note 1 in the financial report, which indicates that the existence of a material uncertainty that may cast significant doubt on the consolidated entity's ability to continue as a going concern.
+We draw attention to Note 1 in the financial report, which indicates that a material uncertainty exists that may cast significant doubt on the entity's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.